November 22, 2024

 Recognizing Natural Aging

-- Location of Yellowing: Typically, older leaves at the base of the plant will yellow first.
+• Location of Yellowing: Usually it’s then older leaves at the base of the plant that will start turning yellow first.

 2. Overwatering